AzimoLabs/AzimoTestKit/README.md

     }

-Now let use it in test
+Now let's use it in test

     class PrintersControllerTests: XCTestCase {